Leaflet/Leaflet/examples/choropleth.md

 	// ... our listeners
 	geojson = L.geoJson(...);

-As an additional touch, lets define a `click` listener that zooms to the state:
+As an additional touch, let's define a `click` listener that zooms to the state:

 	function zoomToFeature(e) {
 		map.fitBounds(e.target.getBounds());